carbon-language/carbon-lang/clang/docs/UsersManual.rst

 ===============

 Clang can be used to compile OpenCL kernels for execution on a device (e.g. GPU).
-It is possible to compile the kernel into a binary (e.g. for AMD or Nvidia targets) that can be uploaded to run directly on a device (e.g. using `clCreateProgramWithBinary
+It is possible to compile the kernel into a binary (e.g. for AMDGPU) that can be uploaded to run directly on a device (e.g. using `clCreateProgramWithBinary
 <https://www.khronos.org/registry/OpenCL/specs/opencl-1.1.pdf#111>`_) or
 into generic bitcode files loadable into other toolchains.